Russian finance minister says budget needs further 600 billion roubles in cuts

-ISTANBUL Russia needs to cut its budget by an additional 600 billion roubles (6 billion pounds) in 2015, Finance Minister Anton Siluanov told reporters at a G20 finance ministers' meeting on Tuesday.
+ISTANBUL Russia needs to cut its budget by an additional 600 billion roubles ($9 billion) in 2015, Finance Minister Anton Siluanov told reporters at a G20 finance ministers' meeting on Tuesday.

 He said that the 600 billion was in addition to a 10 percent cut that had already been discussed, covering all budget items excluding defence, social security and debt servicing.